 Students taking 60% or more of the full program load are classified as full-time.
-Fees are assessed based on the Fee Schedule on page 22 of this calendar.
+Fees are assessed based on the Fee Schedule on pages 23 to 29 of this calendar.
 Tuition and related fees are due 10 business days prior to the first day of classes.
 Year-long course fees and credits are distributed evenly over the Fall and Winter semesters.